Linkta-org/core/.github/docs/API_DESIGN_DOCUMENTATION_V1.md

 #### UserInput Controller
 - `generateLinktaFlowFromUserInput` : Receives a UserInput and begins processing it to generate a LinktaFlow.
 - `fetchInputHistory` : Retrieves a list of UserInputs associated with a user.
-- `updateUserInputTitle` : Updates the title of a specific UserInput.
+- `updateInputTitle` : Updates the title of a specific UserInput.
 - `deleteUserInput` : Deletes a specific UserInput and its associated LinktaFlow.

 #### LinktaFlow Controller